 Here you can see the difference in execution between the trader and the investors trades over the last 100 orders.

-From the DARWIN's Investment Platform, on the ''Invested DARWINs'" tab, and reflected in the ''Divergence'' column, you will be able to see the live accumulated divergence that you have in each of the DARWINs you have invested in.
+From the DARWIN's Investment Platform, on the ''Invested DARWINs'" tab, and reflected in the ''Currency impact'' column, you will be able to see the live accumulated divergence that you have in each of the DARWINs you have invested in the past, if any.

-A divergence of 0.39 % means that the return of your investment in this DARWIN is 0.39 % higher than the notional return of the DARWIN since you invested in it.
+A currency impact of -1.09% means that the return of your investment in this DARWIN is down 1.09 % than the notional return of the DARWIN since you invested in it.

 You can calculate the notional return of the DARWIN by dividing the DARWIN's current quote by the average quote at which you bought the DARWIN.

-The difference between this return and your actual return is your investor divergence.
+The difference between this return and your actual return is your currency impact (and past divergence, if any).

 Tips